Hong Kong has seen several months of pro-democracy protests - and China appears to be tightening its grip.

 The protests began in June 2019 over plans - later put on ice, and finally withdrawn in September - that would have allowed extradition from Hong Kong to mainland China.
-But they've now spread to reflect wider demands for democratic reform, and an inquiry into alleged police brutality.
+They then spread to reflect wider demands for democratic reform, and an inquiry into alleged police brutality.

 This is not all happening in a vacuum.
 There's a lot of important context - some of it stretching back decades - that helps explain what is going on.